jalspach/OverWatch/readme.md

 * -[x] Module to upload data to MQTT
 * -[x] Get internal IP address
 * -[] Get external address
 * -[] Run network test(s) <- smple version.
 Need to use the origional output but figure out how to shrink it into one variable.
-Good test would be to report on packet loss.
+Good test would be to report on packet loss and or average ms rt time
 * -[] set the LED's as apropriate (temp or network)
 * -[] *Maybe do this using goroutines if thats not too much extra work* <- EZ PEASY so far  - How to stop a goroutine that is running, after a forground process is done?
 * -[] build run types
 * -[] add MQTT Tombstone per example in Hive binder I have
 * -[] Pull specifics from env or local file (allows it to run from work or home easily)
-* -[] pull  clienname (topic) in code
+* -[x] pull  clientname (topic) in code
-* -[X] add PurpleAir package
+* -[x] add PurpleAir package

 Based on run type (below) do the above as apropirate